nick-kanakis/Facegram/README.md

 ### Service Discovery (Eureka)

-In a microservice architecture services typically need to call other services.
+In a microservice architecture services typically need to call each other.
 When we consider the dynamic nature of a typical microservice-based application we can easily identify a number of potential issues.
 Most importantly how dynamically assigned endpoints are being used and how load balancing works.